 - Customize your connection requests.
 Do not use the generic LinkedIn message.
 Remind them where you met/explain why you want to connect.
 They will be more likely to respond.

 - Be responsive.
-Reply within a few days to connection requests, personal messages or comments on group discussions you post.
-This keeps you in people’s minds.
+Reply within a few days to connection requests, personal messages, or comments on group discussions you post.
+Current responses will keep your LinkedIn site in people’s minds.

 - Research before reaching out.
 Review profiles before contacting on LinkedIn.
 The connection is stronger if you highlight what you have in common and want to discuss.